astronomer/docs/astro/cloud-ide/configure-project-environment.md

 description: Learn how to configure environment variables, connections, and dependencies for use in your Astro cloud IDE pipelines.
 ---

-Configure your Astro Cloud IDE project environment, including Airflow dependencies, variables, and connections, directly in the cloud UI.
+Configure your Astro Cloud IDE project environment, including Airflow dependencies, variables, and connections, in the Cloud UI.
 You can use your environment configurations in any pipeline within your project.

-Environment configuration in the Astro Cloud IDE is similar Astro project and Airflow configuration, but includes more options for specifying values that minimize the time you spend configuring through text files.
+Environment configuration in the Astro Cloud IDE is similar to Astro project and Airflow configuration, but more options are provided to minimize the time you spend configuring text files.

 ## Limitations

-- You can't currently set OS-level dependencies through the Astro Cloud IDE.
+- You can't set OS-level dependencies with the Astro Cloud IDE.
-- Only a subset of Airflow connections can be configured from the Astro Cloud IDE.
+- Only a subset of Airflow connections can be configured through Astro Cloud IDE templates.
+All other connections must be configured through a generic connection template.
-- Airflow connections configured through the Astro Cloud IDE can be used only to configure external databases for SQL and Warehouse SQL cells.
+- Airflow connections configured with the Astro Cloud IDE can only be used to configure external databases for SQL and Warehouse SQL cells.
 - Environment configurations are not saved when you export a data pipeline as a DAG.
 To run your data pipeline outside of the Astro Cloud IDE, you must reconfigure these values in the Airflow environment where you exported your data pipeline.

 ## Add Python package requirements

 Setting Python package requirements in the Astro Cloud IDE is equivalent to setting them in the Astro project `requirements.txt` file or running `pip install <package>`.

-1. In the Cloud UI, select a Workspace and then select Cloud IDE.
+1. In the Cloud UI, select a Workspace and then select **Cloud IDE**.

 2. Select a project.

 3. Click **Requirements**, then click **+ Requirement** to add a new requirement.

-4. Enter the name and version for the Python package.
+4. Enter a Python package name, and then select a package version.

 5. Click **Add**.

-The package requirement appears in the **Requirements** table.
-To edit the Python package dependency, click **Edit** in the **Requirements** table.
+The package requirement appears in the **Requirements** list.
+To edit the Python package dependency, click **Edit** in the **Requirements** list.

 ## Configure environment variables

-You can configure environment variables in the Astro Cloud IDE in the same way that you can for Astro Deployments.
-Similarly, Astro Cloud IDE environment variables are stored and retrieved in the same way as Deployment environment variables.
+The process for configuring environment variables in the Astro Cloud IDE and in Deployments is similar, and Astro Cloud IDE environment variables are stored and retrieved in the same way as Deployment environment variables.
 See [How environment variables are stored on Astro](environment-variables.md#how-environment-variables-are-stored-on-astro).

-Additionally, the Astro Cloud IDE lets you specify whether an environment variable should be used as either an Airflow variable or a system level environment variable.
+In the Astro Cloud IDE, you can additionally specify whether an environment variable should be used as an Airflow variable or a system level environment variable.

-1. In the Cloud UI, select a Workspace and then select Cloud IDE.
+1. In the Cloud UI, select a Workspace and then select **Cloud IDE**.

 2. Select a project.

-3. Click **Variables**, then click **+ Variable** to add a new environment variable.
+3. Click the **Variables** tab, and then click **Variable**.

-4. Configure the following values:
+4. Complete the following fields:

     - **Type**: Select the purpose of the environment variable.
-Select **Environment** if you want to configure a system-level environment variable for your runtime environment, such as `AIRFLOW__CORE__DEFAULT_TASK_EXECUTION_TIMEOUT`.
-Select **Airflow** if you want to call the variable key from a Python cell using `Variable.get('<variable-name>')`.
+        - Select **Environment** if you want to configure a system-level environment variable for your runtime environment, such as `AIRFLOW__CORE__DEFAULT_TASK_EXECUTION_TIMEOUT`.
+        - Select **Airflow** if you want to call the variable key from a Python cell using `Variable.get('<variable-name>')`.
 If you select **Airflow**, do not specify your environment variable key with `AIRFLOW_VAR_`.
     - **Key**: They key for your environment variable.
     - **Value**: The value for your environment variable.